Bank Robbery Lawyer Protecting the Rights of Clients

 Armed robbery is the unlawful taking of property from another with the use of a firearm.
 Possession of a firearm during the commission of a bank robbery will add a minimum of five years to the sentence.
 You must have an experienced attorney when facing bank robbery charges.
 The procedures and the players in federal court are completely different from state court.
 An experienced bank robbery attorney can assist you in obtaining bail, trial, plea bargaining, and sentencing.
 Ms. Bass has extensive experience with these cases and has obtained excellent results for her clients.

-Schedule a Free Consultation with an Experienced Criminal Defense Attorney
+Schedule Your Consultation with an Experienced Criminal Defense Attorney

 If you or someone you care about has been charged with serious federal crimes, it is important that you reach out to a lawyer experienced with defending clients from these types of charges.
 The Law Office of Diane C. Bass has an outstanding reputation both in the eyes of past clients and fellow legal professionals.
 As your lawyer, Ms. Bass will do everything within her power to help defend your case.
 With a careful examination of the facts and a strong defense, it is possible that some fortunate clients may even see their cases dismissed.